 Increase in container adoption

 In 2020, container adoption will lead to faster software production through more robust DevOps capabilities and Kubernetes will consolidate its status as the de facto container orchestration platform.
 The popularity of container adoption or ‘containerization’ is driven by two things: speeds and ease.
 Containers are abstract data types that isolate an application from an operating system.
 With containers, microservices are packaged with their dependencies and configurations.
 This makes it faster and easier to develop, ship and deploy services.
 The trend towards multicloud means businesses need data to be portable across various clouds — especially the major providers — AWS, Microsoft Azure and Google Cloud.
-451 Research projects the market size of application container technologies to reach
+451 Research projects the market size of application container technologies to reach $4.3 billion by 2022 and in 2020 more businesses will view containers as a fundamental part of their IT strategy.

 Data mobility and portability